WaronLimsakul/Waron-E-commerce/docs/README.md

 ## Deployment

 - **Hosting Platform:**

   - Render: The web application is deployed and hosted on Render, providing a reliable and scalable infrastructure.

 - **Database Hosting:**

-  - Render: The PostgreSQL database is hosted on Render, ensuring data security and availability.
+  - Neon: Waron-e-commerce data now migrated to neon (they offered free database hosting).

 - **Live App:**

   - [Waron E-Commerce Client](https://waron-e-commerce-client.waron-limsakul.com/): Explore the live client-side of the e-commerce application.

 - **Please Note:**
   - This application uses a free instance type of Render hosting service.
 As a result.
 The server may take up to 50 seconds in order to spin up from inactivity.
-  - The free istance type database of this application will be expired after 17th August 2024.
-If anyone needs to fully experience the app after the date, please contact me at poonro@gmail.com.
+  - The payment process in this application is simulated for learning purposes.
+No actual transactions are processed.
+This feature is intended to demonstrate integration with Stripe and simulate payment workflows for educational and development purposes only.

 ## Usage

 - **Register and Login:**

   - Users can register with an email and password or use Google OAuth for authentication.
   - The login form includes an eye icon to toggle password visibility.

 - **Product Catalog:**

   - Browse the product catalog, click on product cards to view details in a pop-up.

 - **Shopping Cart:**

   - Add products to the shopping cart, view cart contents, and proceed to checkout.

 - **Order History:**
   - View order history with detailed product information.

-## Disclaimer

-**Please Note:** The payment process in this application is simulated for learning purposes.
-No actual transactions are processed.
-This feature is intended to demonstrate integration with Stripe and simulate payment workflows for educational and development purposes only.

 ## Privacy Policy

 ### Information Collection and Use

 We collect and use the following information for authentication purposes when you sign in using Google OAuth:

 - Google ID
 - Email address